zlatanpham/prompt-mcp-app/memory-bank/progress.md

 ## Current Status

 All requested code changes have been implemented.
-The application is in a state where it should conceptually work with the "Tool" entity, but the TypeScript errors indicate a build-time issue that needs external resolution (running `pnpm db:generate`).
+The application is in a state where it should conceptually work with the "Tool" entity, and project management features (create, edit, delete) are implemented and integrated.
+The TypeScript errors indicate a build-time issue that needs external resolution (running `pnpm db:generate`).

 ## Known Issues